Veena Dubal: Research and career

 After earning her PhD, Dubal joined the Clayman Institute for Gender Research as a postdoctoral fellow.
-Dubal was appointed to the University of California, Hastings College of the Law in 2015.
+Dubal was appointed as an associate professor at the University of California College of the Law, San Francisco in 2015.
 Her research considers the impact of digital technologies on the lives of their workers, the relationship between law, precarious work and identity and the role of law in solidarity movements.

 Dubal is a critic of big tech and the rise of harmful artificial intelligence.
 She has described the transformation of service work following the great recession as Uberisation.
 She has investigated the taxi economy in San Francisco pre- and post-Uber, and how the everyday experiences of drivers changed with commodification of medallions, the leasing system, and the de-regulation following the legalization of TNCs.

 Dubal, who WIRED magazine called "an unlikely star in the tech world" has called for the regulation of tech companies that promote a gig economy by misclassifying their workers as independent contractors.
 She was one of 75 professors across the United States who wrote to the California Legislature to support Assembly Bill 5 and to advocate that gig companies like Uber and Lyft not get a special interest carveout from California employment laws.
 In September 2019 California passed the law, which codified a California Supreme Court decision.

 Journalism and advocacy

-Dubal has also studied and written on the rise of the technology labour movement through organized protests and walk outs, such as the Google Walkout and Uber Strike.
+Dubal has studied and written about the rise of the technology labor movement through organized protests, such as the 2018 Google walkouts and 2019 Uber strike.
 Dubal has written for The Guardian, The Los Angeles Times and Slate.
 Dubal has advocated for cities to restrict facial recognition technologies in an effort to minimize citizen surveillance and inappropriate data collection.
-Dubal is a member of the board of directors of the Gravel Institute, a progressive organization.
+Dubal served on the board of directors of the Gravel Institute, a progressive organization.